adram3l3ch/BTS_backend/README.md

 ## Features

 - View the list of booking in a particular date
 - Filter the list based on various selectors
 - Delete booking
 - Change booking status
 - Create booking
 - Booking id should be unique
 - Each vehicle can have only one booking per day unless created forcefully
+- Add comment for each booking

 ## Built with

 - Python 3
 - Django
 - PyMongo
 - MongoDB

 ## Design